Georgia Chamber of Commerce: History

-Today, the Georgia Chamber of Commerce employs approximately 30 people in the areas of operations, member services, government affairs, public policy, and communications.
-Hundreds of volunteers from businesses throughout the state are part of the organization's board of directors, government affairs council and policy committees.
+The Chamber employs approximately 30 staff members who work in departments including operations, member services, government affairs, public policy, and communications.
+It also works with volunteers from Georgia businesses who serve on its board of directors, government affairs council, and policy committees.

 State chamber vs. local chamber

-The Georgia Chamber is unique in the sense that each of the organization's activities are designed for business advocacy purposes – including direct lobbying efforts, membership events, the Georgia Business Action Network (GBAN), and others.
+The Georgia Chamber is unique in the sense that each of the organization's activities is designed for business advocacy purposes – including direct lobbying efforts, membership events, the Georgia Business Action Network (GBAN), and others.
 Local chambers, on the other hand, tend to focus on economic development and tourism projects.
-The Georgia Chamber is not a competitor to the local chambers in the state – rather, it is seen as a complement to networking and economic development programs offered at the local level.
+The Georgia Chamber is not a competitor to the local chambers in the state – rather it is seen as a complement to networking and economic development programs offered at the local level.

 Lobbying efforts

 The Georgia Chamber of Commerce maintains an in-house team of lobbyists.
 They promote legislation favorable to Georgia businesses and lobby against bills considered detrimental to business interests.